 Prince Radek’s eyes lock on me.
 His irises are turbid blue, like murky water, impossible to see through.
-But one thing is crystal clear to me—behind them lies a poisonous snake.
+But one thing is crystal clear—behind them lies a poisonous snake.

-“You’re prejudiced, Miss Loren,” he muses, tilting his head to the side and narrowing his eyes.
+“You’re prejudiced, Miss Jochs,” he muses, tilting his head to the side and narrowing his eyes.
 Startled, I glance from him to my nametag, then back again.
 Wow, what an eyesight.

 “I don’t get around that much.
 Part of my work requires solitude, part of it bleak attorney offices and long negotiations, rarely ballrooms and select social circles, as you might imagine.
 I don’t actually meet so many women.”

 He’s lying.
 He must be.
-His porcelain face that’s really too pretty for a guy compels you to stare, his skin yet stretching young and flawless over a masculine bone structure, his lips blood red and carnal.
+His porcelain face that’s really too pretty for a guy compels you to stare.
+His skin stretches young and flawless over a masculine bone structure, his lips blood red and carnal.
 The more I look at him, the less I’m able to look away, and his feline smile tells me he’s used to that.
-The guy’s a born seducer, a cold-blooded he-fox that breaks hearts for the fun of it.
+The guy’s a born seducer, a magnificent beast that breaks hearts for the fun of it.

 I analyzed and overanalyzed the pictures I took of Radek Matthayus after the conference, and I’m pretty damn sure he wasn’t looking my way in either of them.
 I’m also sure the last thing I did before I put away my phone was NOT looking at his picture, so why does the screen light up to it?
 And why is he looking straight back at me, like he knows where I’m standing and what I’m doing, when I know for a fact I photographed the side of his face TWICE?